 It’s funny how the most unremarkably pleasant days can suddenly swerve into something kind of concrete and momentous (or as “concrete and momentous” as anything that happens in this mortal coil).
-We were just pulling into the coffee stand today when my daughter repeated her desire to legally change her name.
+We were just pulling into the coffee stand today when my oldest child repeated his desire to legally change his name.

 * Although of course, the people who sneer at name-changes often have no trouble with married women taking their husband’s surname.

-** You can email her at phoenix.fire AT hogaboom DOT org to congratulate her – I know she’d love it!
+** You can email him at phoenix.fire AT hogaboom DOT org to congratulate him – I know he’d love it!